Grins & Giggles Family Dentistry is now accepting new patients!

 Should I Get Oral Cancer Screening Done?

 If you use tobacco or alcohol, or if there is a history of oral cancer, you should get a screening done.
 The first thing to keep in mind is that there is nothing to fear about the procedure.
 Think of it as any other medical check-up that is devised to make it easy and manageable for you.
 It is not painful or time-consuming.
-Give us a call at (509) 928-4746 and we will schedule an appoint at your convenience at Grins and Giggles Family Dentistry.
+Give us a call at (509) 928-4746 and we will schedule an appointment for an oral cancer screening, or another dental service, at Grins and Giggles Family Dentistry.